doodlebunnyhops/WickedWhiskers/docs/player_commands.md

 ### 4. Smashing Pumpkins for Risk

 - **/smash_pumpkin [amount]**
-  - **Action:** Risks a certain amount of candy for a chance to win or lose more candy.
+  - **Action:** Risks a certain amount of candy for a chance to win or lose candy.
   - **Example:** `/smash_pumpkin 10`

 ---